An "input source" is a region of the controller that can be thought of as a larger modular unit. This refers to a physical

 - Digital click*

-The VSC and the DS4 feature internal gyroscopes which allow for motion controls, aim assist, etc. X360 and XB1 controllers have no gyro support.
+The Steam Controller, PlayStation 4 controller and the recently added PS5 (DualSense) feature internal gyroscopes which allow for motion controls, aim assist, etc. The Xbox controllers have no gyro support.

 The "Switch" input source is a catch-all for all the physical inputs that don't belong to another group.
 All of its sub-inputs are simple digital buttons.